Personality Type and Relationships - What Actually Matters

 A secure Type 8 can be vulnerable and direct without fearing it will be used against them.

 Attachment style is the foundation.
-Personality type determines how that foundation manifests in behavior.
+The type lens shows how that foundation manifests in behavior.

 How to Use Personality Insights in Relationships